dltk-ai/qubitai-dltk/docs/source/natural_language_processing/index.rst

 About
 *****

-DLTK's NLP service has pre built Models for various Natural Language Processing tasks, which can be leveraged to predict on your text.
+DLTK's NLP service has pre built Models for various Natural Language Processing tasks, which can be leveraged to predict on input text.
 We also have third party APIs like IBM & Azure integrated.

 ******************
 Sentiment Analysis